esha411/OOP_Comprehensive_Assignment_Sem_3/README.md

-# OOP_Comprehensive_Assignment_Sem_3
-Continuous Evaluation mark-sheet portal using JAVA and OOP concepts such as inheritance and Exception handling
+# ✨ Continuous Evaluation mark-sheet portal using JAVA and OOP concepts